Donald Duck: Personality

-Donald is something of a prankster, and as a result, he can sometimes come across as a bit of a bully, especially in the way he sometimes treats Chip and Dale and Huey, Dewey and Louie.
+Donald has a mischievous side, taking delight in causing chaos as well as imposing superiority on Chip and Dale and Huey, Dewey and Louie.
 As animator Fred Spencer put it:

 The Duck gets a big kick out of imposing on other people or annoying them, but he immediately loses his temper when the tables are turned.
 In other words, he can dish it out, but he can't take it.

-However, with a few exceptions, there is seldom any harm in Donald's pranks.
-He almost never intends to hurt anyone, and when his pranks go too far, he is often apologetic.
+However, with a few exceptions, Donald means no ill will and is apologetic at times.
 In Truant Officer Donald, for example, when he is tricked into believing he has accidentally killed Huey, Dewey, and Louie, he shows great regret, blaming himself.
 His nephews appear in the form of angels, and he willingly endures a kick by one of them—that is, of course, until he realizes he has been tricked, whereupon he promptly loses his temper.